 Old Bill couldn’t have ever seen the buxom beauties in BEYOND THE VALLEY OF THE DOLLS and I asked bluntly, “Why?
 Are you queer?”

 “No, but if I was would you suck my dick?”

 He may have been blind, but I didn’t take shit from anyone.

-“I’d like a snappy streak, Hippie Boy.
+“I like someone who speaks their mind, Hippie Boy.
 You have any requests?”
 His hands dropped to the piano.

 “What about IN-DA-GADDA-DA-VIDA?”
 I doubted if the bitter old coot had heard of Iron Butterfly.